ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 This will flip the camera view 90°.
 This will enable you to stand closer to the camera, which is usefull if you dont have much space or you have a low resolution camera (640x480).
 If you use a PS eye, you should use this.

-#### Quad decimate:

-This is the quality setting.
-The value can either be 1, 1.5, 2, 3 or 4.
-The higher is this value, the faster will the tracking be, but the range will decrease.
-It is dependant on the camera you use.
-In general, you will probably have to use 1 on 480p, 2 on 720p and 3 on 1080p.
-You can fine tune this parameter later based on the performance you are getting.
-(If you get high FPS, you can decrease it.
-If your trackers dont get detected well, increase it.)

 #### Number of values for smoothing:

 The algorithm uses a sliding window mean smoothing.
 This is the number of previous position values that will be used for the window.
 It ensures that tracking outliers are removed, but introduces some delay.
 5 seems to be the best balance between delay and performance.